-A summary of the groupings and classes of motorcyles racing in the CRMC Championships and Parades The CRMC Eligibility Rules and all application forms are available from the Library Page
+This is a summary of the groupings and classes of motorcycles racing in the CRMC Championships and machines eligible for CRMC races and parades.

 AGE AND TYPE OF MACHINES

 Machines considered in the following groups will normally be of a type raced in Europe in the relevant period.
 Other machines that do not meet this criterion may be referred for inclusion by the CRMC committee